-8) The receiver may experience “tension releases” as little jerks, jumps, or twitches in the muscles of the body.
-This is Reiki’s way of releasing tension from the muscles of the body.
-This is much more common than a Block Release or an Emotional Release.
+9) Tension releases: experienced as little jerks, jumps, or twitches in the muscles of the body.
+This is Reiki’s way of releasing tension from your muscles.
+This is much more common than a Block Release or an “Emotional Release”.

-It is quiet common for someone who has had a Reiki session to sleep better the night of the session than they have in awhile, and perhaps have vivid dreams, or the answer to a long standing question might be revealed to them in a dream.
+It is quiet common for someone who has just had a Reiki session to sleep better the night that following their session, then they have for awhile, and perhaps have vivid dreams, or the answer to a long standing question might be revealed to them in a dream or vision.
 I have had several clients report that their sleeping pattern has been reset and they now sleep longer and better than they have in a very long time.

 MY CANCELLATION POLICY: 24-hour notice is required if you are unable to make your appointment.
 Failure to do so will result in your being responsible for paying for the session in full.